 Tokyo…what I affectionately call, the Big Sushi Roll.
-As the only fully developed Asian mega city in the world, it has all sorts of wonders on offer—here is your guide on where to go, to meet sexy Japanese women.
+As the only fully developed Asian mega city in the world, it has all sorts of wonders on offer.
+Here is your guide on where to go to meet Japanese girls.

 Big city nights?
 Yes, if you’re in Japan.